3.06 – Incident Reporting Procedures

 The Incident Hotline on-call will be responsible for providing immediate action which ensures protection for health and welfare of the individual(s).
 This will include, but not limited to, removing staff from the schedule (if needed) noting the time that staff were removed from schedule, collecting statements, submitting referrals to OT, medical assessments, Speech, Psych or PT, recommending extra coverage, writing maintenance work orders, etc.

-The Incident Hotline On-call will email Open Door team daily containing summary of incidents so that the responsible team can complete additional follow-up actions.
+The Incident Hotline On-call will submit a record of incident to the Open Door team daily containing summary of incidents so that the responsible team can complete additional follow-up actions.
 The Chief Executive Director must also be contacted by Incident Hotline as soon as possible after incident not to exceed 24 hours after the incident for all MUIs.

 Employee Removed from Schedule for Investigation